-Uninsured and Underinsured Motorist Insurance are additional layers of coverage offered by insurance companies to protect against the risk that an at-fault driver does not have liability insurance, or has liability limits that are too low to cover all medical expenses or damages.
+Uninsured and Underinsured Motorist Insurance are additional layers of coverage offered by insurance companies in auto insurance policies to protect against the risk that an at-fault driver does not have liability insurance, or has liability limits that are too low to cover all medical expenses or damages.

 Uninsured Motorist (UM) insurance provides coverage to the insured when he or she is injured by another driver who does not have liability insurance.
 Uninsured Motorist coverage also covers “hit-and-run” accidents.
 Underinsured Motorist (UIM) insurance provides coverage when the insured is injured by another driver whose liability policy is insufficient to fully compensate the injured person.
 UM and UIM policies can also cover passengers and members of the insured household.